-It is packaged in a glass essential oil-type bottle with a plastic lid.
-They send it in a small paper tube in shipping and one bottle lasts quite a while!
+It is packaged in a glass bottle the size of a regular essential oil bottle and it has a plastic lid.
+Orawellness mails the bottles it in a small paper tube in shipping and one bottle lasts quite a while!

 Orawellness Healthy Mouth Blend

 This is the original Healthy mouth blend.
-It has a spicy flavor from cinnamon, clove, peppermint, and other oils.
-It can be used several ways: instead of toothpaste, diluted as mouthwash, directly on your floss, or massaged onto a problem area.
+It has a spicy flavor from cinnamon oil, clove oil, peppermint oil, and other oils.
+It can be used several ways: as toothpaste, diluted as mouthwash, placed directly on your floss, or massaged onto a problem area.
 They also offer a nut-free option as the original formula uses almond oil as the carrier.

-Orawellness sells a bamboo toothbrush they included for free with my last order!
-It was a surprisingly easy switch to use bamboo over plastic and even after a couple months, my brush looks great!
+Orawellness sell bamboo toothbrushes and they included one for free with my last order!
+It was a surprisingly easy switch to use bamboo toothbrushes over plastic and even after a couple of months, my brush looks great!